 Suzie Brown & Scot Sax

 Scot Sax knows his way around a song.
-He has been writing them for years, whether it was with his own bands Wanderlust and Feel, or as a purveyor of hits for singers like Faith Hill and Tim McGraw.
+He has been writing them for years, whether it was with his own bands Wanderlust (RCA) and Feel (Curb), or as a purveyor of hits for singers like Faith Hill and Tim McGraw.
 It was Sax, in fact, who co-wrote the country duo’s Grammy-winning smash “Like We Never Loved At All.”
 His catchy “I Am the Summertime,” penned while with the band Bachelor Number One, was featured in the blockbuster “American Pie.”
-And he’s netted countless TV credits, with song placements in shows like “ghost Whisperer,” “NCIS,” “CSI: NY” and “Keeping up with the Kardashians.”
+And he’s netted countless TV credits, with song placements in shows like “Ghost Whisperer,” “NCIS,” “CSI: NY” and “Keeping up with the Kardashians.”